 MUNROE FALLS AND SILVER CREEK MASTER PLANS

 Summit Metro Parks staff are comprehensively evaluating how well Munroe Falls and Silver Creek metro parks are meeting the needs of the Summit County community and which activities our visitors would like to enjoy in the future.
-Through a formal master planning process, the park district has sought feedback from the public on the future of both Munroe Falls and Silver Creek Metro Park through a professionally administered survey.
-Staff are now analyzing results for incorporation into plans for new amenities.
+We have completed two rounds of public input.

 With funding totaling $4.6 million from the Federal Emergency

 Management Agency’s (FEMA’s) Hazard Mitigation Grant Program and Clean Ohio, Summit Metro Parks recently completed erosion control and habitat enhancement projects vital to the long-term sustainability of its oldest and most-visited park.
 As of July 2023, the project is complete.

 This work has been part of an ongoing effort to reinforce and protect the roadway and infrastructure adjacent to the steam channel.
 Channel improvements included grading and placement of stone along the banks and in the channel.
 It also included structures to improve wildlife habitats and remove impediments for fish and wildlife migration.
 Removal of the falls at the Cuyahoga Valley Scenic Railroad bridge and the Mingo Drive bridge now allows aquatic wildlife to migrate from the Cuyahoga River into the park.

 Acquired by the park district in 2016, the Valley View Area of Cascade Valley Metro Park in Akron has already undergone a significant transformation and continues to evolve and take shape.
 Several substantial state and federal grant awards have helped the park district re-naturalize the land and reimagine the property’s historic barn that once served as a golf clubhouse.